ScottLogic/Technology-Carbon-Standard/pages/information/embodied.md

 # Embodied Carbon Emissions

-Embodied carbon refers to the emissions associated with the manufacture, transportation, installation, maintenance and end-of-life of a device or product.
+Embodied carbon refers to the emissions associated with the manufacture, transportation, installation, maintenance, and end-of-life of a device or product.
 Embodied carbon excludes emissions associated with the usage of a device or product, which instead falls under [operational emissions](/glossary#operational-carbon).
 [Read more about life cycle emissions.](../lifecycle)

 Technology hardware can be associated with large embodied carbon emissions due to resource-intensive electronics production and complex global supply chains.
-In 2021, the World Economic Forum (WEF) reported that 77% of greenhouse gas (GHG) emissions from the electronics industry are attributed to the supply chain, including raw materials mining, manufacture, assembly and transportation of the finished product.
+In 2021, the World Economic Forum (WEF) reported that 77% of greenhouse gas (GHG) emissions from the electronics industry are attributed to the supply chain, including raw materials mining, manufacture, assembly, and transportation of the finished product.
 Supply-chain decarbonisation presents a huge opportunity to reduce climate impacts.
 Notably, 35% of supply-chain emissions could be abated through renewable power, and efficiency improvements could further reduce emissions by ~20%[^WEF].

-End-of-life processes like reuse, recycling and disposal contribute a relatively small portion of a product's embodied carbon emissions compared to the supply chain.
+End-of-life processes like reuse, recycling, and disposal contribute a relatively small portion of a product's embodied carbon emissions compared to the supply chain.
 Manufacturers typically provide expected life spans for devices, ranging from 3 to 5 years in most cases.
-Extending a device's life span can reduce the annual or [amortized](/glossary#amortisation) embodied carbon emissions.
-However, factors like market demand for newer technology, built-in obsolescence, performance requirements and non-repairable design often limit device life spans, counteracting potential carbon savings.
+Extending a device's life span can reduce the annual or [amortised](/glossary#amortisation) embodied carbon emissions.
+However, factors like market demand for newer technology, built-in obsolescence, performance requirements, and non-repairable design often limit device life spans, counteracting potential carbon savings.

-Focusing carbon reduction efforts on operational emissions only fails to capture the full carbon footprint.
+Focusing carbon reduction efforts on only operational emissions fails to capture the full carbon footprint.
 While difficult to quantify, considering embodied carbon emissions is critical for comprehensive carbon accounting and driving responsible procurement and development of lower-impact technologies.

 {% include linkedHeading.html heading="A high level approach to estimation" level=3 %}